code-metrics-project/docs/src/docs/workloads.md

 # Workloads

+This section is part of the `workload-config.yaml` configuration file.
+See the [configuration overview](./configuration.md) for further information.

+## Overview

 A workload represents one or more repositories, in one or more repository groups.
 With this concept, you can model a team, an application or a single component.

 ## Examples